Topological classification of Higher-order topological phases with nested band inversion surfaces: introduction

-Owing to the rich and sophisticated topological origins rooted in the bulk and/or boundary of the systems, constructing and topologically characterizing HOTPs has been of great interest since their discovery~ \cite{Benalcazar61,PhysRevB.96.245115,PhysRevLett.119.246401,PhysRevLett.119.246402,PhysRevLett.120.026801, ezawa2020edge,asaga2020boundary,wu2020boundary,tiwari2020chiral,khalaf2021boundary, PhysRevB.97.205135,PhysRevB.97.241405,PhysRevB.98.205147,PhysRevB.98.205422,PhysRevB.99.020304,Serra-Garcia2018,Schindler2018,Peterson2018,PhysRevLett.122.076801,PhysRevLett.123.016805,PhysRevLett.123.016806, PhysRevLett.123.060402,PhysRevLett.123.073601,PhysRevX.9.011012,PhysRevLett.123.167001,PhysRevLett.123.186401,PhysRevLett.123.256402, PhysRevLett.125.166801, PhysRevB.99.041301,PhysRevB.104.224303,PhysRevLett.128.127601,LI2021}.
-Recently, novel boundary-obstructed HOTPs with nontrivial bulk topological invariants have been unveiled for the ${\rm A}$ (without chiral symmetry) and ${\rm AIII}$ (with chiral symmetry) classes~\cite{LI2021,PhysRevLett.128.127601} of the Altland-Zirnbauer (AZ) tenfold classes \cite{doi:10.1063/1.531675,PhysRevB.55.1142,Ryu_2010,RevModPhys.88.035005}, broadening the scope of topological matters for these two complex symmetry classes.
-On the other hand, the complete classification involves another two non-spatial symmetries, namely the time-reversal symmetry $\mathcal{T}$ and particle-hole symmetry $\mathcal{C}$.
+Owing to the rich and sophisticated topological origins rooted in the bulk and/or boundary of the systems, constructing and topologically characterizing HOTPs has been of great interest since their discovery~ \cite{Benalcazar61,PhysRevB.96.245115,PhysRevLett.119.246401,PhysRevLett.119.246402,PhysRevLett.120.026801, ezawa2020edge,asaga2020boundary,wu2020boundary,tiwari2020chiral,khalaf2021boundary, PhysRevB.97.205135,PhysRevB.97.205136,PhysRevB.97.241405,PhysRevB.98.205147,PhysRevB.98.205422,PhysRevB.99.020304,Serra-Garcia2018,Schindler2018,Peterson2018,PhysRevLett.122.076801,PhysRevLett.123.016805,PhysRevLett.123.016806, PhysRevLett.123.060402,PhysRevLett.123.073601,PhysRevX.9.011012,PhysRevLett.123.167001,PhysRevLett.123.186401,PhysRevLett.123.256402, PhysRevLett.125.166801,PhysRevB.99.041301,PhysRevLett.124.156601,WANG2022788, PhysRevB.104.224303,PhysRevLett.128.127601,LI2021,2209.14811}.
+Recently, boundary-obstructed HOTPs with nontrivial bulk topological invariants have been unveiled for the ${\rm A}$ (without chiral symmetry) and ${\rm AIII}$ (with chiral symmetry) classes~\cite{LI2021,PhysRevLett.128.127601} of the Altland-Zirnbauer (AZ) tenfold classes \cite{doi:10.1063/1.531675,PhysRevB.55.1142,Ryu_2010,RevModPhys.88.035005}, broadening the scope of topological matters for these two complex symmetry classes.
+On the other hand, complete classification involves another two non-spatial symmetries, namely, time-reversal symmetry $\mathcal{T}$ and particle-hole symmetry $\mathcal{C}$.
 These two anti-unitary symmetries not only give rise to the eight real symmetry classes of the AZ classification, but are also tightly related to some intriguing properties of the systems.
-For instance, a time-reversal symmetric system with half-integer spin ensures Kramers degeneracy of its eigenvalues, and particle-hole symmetry naturally arise in the Bogoliubov-de Gennes Hamiltonian describing superconductors and superfluids, which allows for the passibility of inducing zero-energy Majorana modes~\cite{Kitaev_2001,RevModPhys.87.137}.
+For instance, a time-reversal symmetric system with half-integer spin ensures Kramers degeneracy of its eigenvalues, and particle-hole symmetry naturally arises in the Bogoliubov-de Gennes Hamiltonian describing superconductors and superfluids, which allows for the passibility of inducing zero-energy Majorana modes~\cite{Kitaev_2001,RevModPhys.87.137}.
+For intrinsic HOTPs, symmetry classification has been established with consideration of both the AZ classes and extra crystalline symmetries~\cite{PhysRevB.97.205135,PhysRevB.97.205136,PhysRevX.9.011012,PhysRevB.99.085127,PhysRevB.101.085137}.
 Nonetheless, a universal method for constructing and characterizing boundary-obstructed HOTPs with nontrivial bulk topological invariants for the full AZ classes is still absent in contemporary literature.